HYGIENE AND FERTILIZATION PROJECT

 Burkina Faso: in activity

-The hygiene and fertilization section is a multisectoral sustainable development project, as it takes into account the aspects of sanitation, environment, productivity and social cohesion.
-Inspired by the successful experience of the KOASSANGA Association in the locality of Barkouytenga, this project was carried out for the displaced households of the Boungou mine in the Eastern region.
+The hygiene and fertilization program is a multi-sectoral sustainable development project that integrates sanitation, environment, productivity and social cohesion concerns.
+Inspired by KOASSANGA Association’s success story in the locality of Barkouytenga, this project was set up to benefit the families displaced by the Boungou Mine in the Est region.

-The low-cost ECOSAN ecological latrines can treat excrement separately, in a simple and natural way, to produce compost for use in agriculture to improve soil quality.
-Thanks to this process, the SEMAFO Foundation wishes to increase the productivity of the fields and thereby increase the income of the various owners, without the purchase of expensive fertilizers.
-The goal is to achieve food self-sufficiency for households by significantly increasing agricultural production.
-The use of by-products in agriculture makes it possible to practice an ecological agriculture with high efficiency respectful of the environment.
-For information, agricultural tests carried out for 6 years with the support of the Ministry of Agriculture have shown that the use of urine and faeces allows to obtain agricultural yields higher than those achieved with chemical fertilizers ( NPK and urea).
+The low-cost ECOSAN ecological latrines offer a simple, natural means, by processing excrement separately, to produce compost that can be used by farmers to improve soil quality.
+Through the process, SEMAFO Foundation aims to increase agricultural productivity and boost owner income without having to buy expensive fertilizer.
+The goal is to empower families to become self-sufficient in food by significantly increasing agricultural production.
+The use of agricultural by-products encourages high-yield ecological farming that is respectful of the environment.
+In fact, agricultural tests carried out over the past 6 years with the support of the Ministry of Agriculture demonstrate that the use of urine and feces enables higher agricultural yields than those achieved with chemical fertilizers (NPK and urea).

-This project, initiated for the benefit of households impacted by mining activities in the Eastern Region, has made it possible to build 169 ECOSAN latrines for these households.
-A training and awareness campaign, in collaboration with the KOASSANGA association, was conducted for them to understand the merits of such a project as well as the practical modalities of use.
+This project, launched to assist households impacted by mining activity in the Est region, enabled 169 ECOSAN latrines to be built for the households.
+Training and awareness campaigns were carried out, together with the KOASSANGA association, so that the families understood the justification for the project as well as the practical conditions of use.

-Subsequently, various training courses will be offered to beneficiaries to enable them to produce enough grain to feed themselves, but also to market some of them, thus enabling them to earn additional income while protecting the environment, without buying expensive fertilizers:
+Subsequently, a variety of courses will be offered to beneficiaries to enable them not only to produce enough grain to feed themselves, but also to sell a portion.
+This allows participants to earn additional income while protecting the environment, and without buying expensive fertilizers:

 - Training animators in ecological farming